 Although the pair $(P, B_{\partial})$ is not an example of diagonal data (there is no direct map $P \to B_{\partial}$ in general, much less a surjective one), we can still mod out the graphs in $\mGraphs_{B}$ which contains vertices labeled by an element of $\ker(B \to P)$, which we check forms a dg-Hopf comodule bi-ideal.
 We then obtain a graph complex $\mGraphs_{P}$, similar to $\mGraphs_{B}$ except that the vertices are labeled by elements of $P$.
-The descriptions of the differential and the comodule structure are similar: indeed, we check that the same maps induce maps on the quotient.
-Moreover, the obvious map $\mGraphs_{B} \to \mGraphs_{P}$ is a quasi-isomorphism: we can filter by the total number of vertices both complexes, and thus obtain an isomorphism on the $E^{1}$ pages of the associated spectral sequences, following from the fact that $B \to P$ is a quasi-isomorphism.
-This filtration is bounded in each degree, hence the initial map is a quasi-isomorphism by standard theorems.
+The descriptions of the differential and the comodule structure are similar (they are induced by the structure maps on $\mGraphs_{B}$ and they are compatible with the quotient).
+Moreover, the quotient map $\mGraphs_{B} \to \mGraphs_{P}$ is a quasi-isomorphism: we can filter by the total number of vertices both complexes, and thus obtain an isomorphism on the $E^{1}$ pages of the associated spectral sequences, following from the fact that $B \to P$ is a quasi-isomorphism.
+This filtration is bounded in each degree, hence the initial map is a quasi-isomorphism by standard spectral sequences arguments.

 We can now define a morphism $\Graphs_{P} \to \GGt{P}$ which maps all graphs with internal vertices to zero, and which sends an edge $e_{vv'}$ between external vertices to $\tilde{\omega}_{vv'}$. \begin{proposition} This defines a quasi-isomorphism of right Hopf comodules: